 Seymour is a medium-sized city located in the state of Indiana.
 With a population of 19,478 people and seven constituent neighborhoods, Seymour is the 49th largest community in Indiana.

-Seymour is a blue-collar town, with 36.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Seymour is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Seymour is a city of sales and office workers, production and manufacturing workers, and service providers.
-There are especially a lot of people living in Seymour who work in office and administrative support (12.74%), sales jobs (10.46%), and management occupations (6.49%).
+There are especially a lot of people living in Seymour who work in office and administrative support (12.46%), sales jobs (10.97%), and management occupations (7.40%).

-In terms of college education, Seymour is nearly on par with the US average for all cities of 21.84%: 17.04% of adults 25 and older in Seymour have a bachelor's degree or advanced degree.
+The percentage of adults in Seymour who are college-educated is close to the national average for all communities of 21.84%: 18.31% of the adults in Seymour have a bachelor's degree or advanced degree.

-The per capita income in Seymour in 2010 was $21,360, which is middle income relative to Indiana and the nation.
-This equates to an annual income of $85,440 for a family of four.
+The per capita income in Seymour in 2010 was $22,528, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
+This equates to an annual income of $90,112 for a family of four.
 However, Seymour contains both very wealthy and poor people as well.